There are two uses of a water buffer tank : the first one with gas boiler and the second one with biomass/waste heat boiler.

 Waste heat boiler : it uses the heat in flue gases from combustion processes or hot waste air flows from industrial processes to generate hot water.

-The volume of a buffer tank is generally around 300 m³ per hectare.
+The volume of a water buffer tank in a greenhouse is generally around 300 m³ per hectare.

 As regards temperature variation, it is calculated according to the difference between the heat production temperature and the heat emission temperature of the boiler.